There’s no such word as can’t. Except if it’s things you can’t do when you’re 9 months pregnant.

 You can’t lay on your front or your back and despite having 20 additional pillows in the bed with you and about 2 inches spare for your husband to sleep, getting comfortable only occurs 30 seconds before the requirement to pee arises.
 Which leads us nicely onto number 3.

 3 Go 10 minutes without needing to pee

 I’m talking if-I-don’t-get-to-the-toilet-in-the-next-5-seconds-I-am-going-to-pee-my-pants kind of urge.
-(That’s if you can get off the sofa in 5 seconds which is highly unlikely).
+(That’s if you can get off the sofa in 5 seconds which is another thing you can’t do when you’re 9 months pregnant).
 So desperate is your need to empty your bladder that you resort to doing the ‘toilet waddle’ in case any escapes, which you haven’t done since you were six years old.
 Then?
 The moment of relief.
 Seriously?
 Is that it?
 A hamster could produce more.

 4 Do up you shoes without assistance